Annual General Meeting

 The Science Council’s Annual General Meeting is a formal meeting of Member Bodies, providing them with an opportunity to hear from the Board on the work of the charity, progress on the strategy and plans for the future.

 The business of the Annual General Meeting includes Members’ receipt and consideration of the annual report and accounts of the Council, the appointment and determination of the remuneration of the auditors, announcement of new Board members, and any other business relating to the charity.
 When applicable, the business of the AGM will include the election of the President and the Elected Trustees.

 Annual General Meeting 2020

-The Science Council’s 2019 AGM will be held on Wednesday 26th June from 11.00am to 2.00pm at the Royal Society of Chemistry, Burlington House, Piccadilly, London, W1J 0BA.
+The Science Council’s 2020 Annual General Meeting will be held on Tuesday 30th June from 11.00am to 2.00pm at the Royal Society of Chemistry, Burlington House., Piccadilly, London, W1J 0BA.

-The following resolutions are being put to the Annual General Meeting.
+The following resolutions will be put to the Annual General Meeting.

 - To approve the Minutes from the Ordinary General Meeting held on 19th March 2020.

 - To receive and consider the Annual Report and Financial Statement for the year ending 31st December 2019.